Twenty-First Sunday in Ordinary Time (Year A)

 How about you?
 Are you able to act with complete honesty?
 No, it’s not our job to do what Jesus did and to condemn others, but we should learn from Jesus’s actions and apply them to ourselves!
 Are you ready and willing to look at your own life and call it as it is?
 Are you ready and willing to be honest with yourself and with God about the condition of your soul?
 The problem is that we often are not.
 We often just go about pretending all is fine and ignore the “dead men’s bones and every kind of filth” lurking within us.
 That’s not pretty to see and not easy to admit.

-w about you?
+So, again, how about you?
 Can you take an honest look at your own soul and name what you see?
 Hopefully you will see goodness and virtue and rejoice in that.
 But you can be certain you will also see sin.
 Hopefully not to the extent that the Pharisees had “every kind of filth.”
 But nonetheless, if you are honest you will see some dirt that needs to be cleaned.

 Reflect, today, upon how willing you are to 1) honestly name the filth and sin in your life and, 2) sincerely strive to overcome it.
 Don’t wait until Jesus is pushed to the point of crying out “Woe to you!”

-Lord, help me to daily take an honest look at my own life.
+My most honest Lord, help me to daily take an honest look at my own life.
 Help me to see not only the good virtues You have formed within me, but also the filth that is there as a result of my sin.
 May I seek to be cleansed from that sin so that I can love You more fully.
 Jesus, I trust in You.

 Jesus is Coming!